Whoaa512/starred/README.md

 ## Jupyter Notebook

+- [microsoft/TaskTracker](https://github.com/microsoft/TaskTracker) - TaskTracker is an approach to detecting task drift in Large Language Models (LLMs) by analysing their internal activations.
+It provides a simple linear probe-based method and a more sophisticated metr
 - [adam-maj/deep-learning](https://github.com/adam-maj/deep-learning) - A deep-dive on the entire history of deep-learning
 - [PWhiddy/PokemonRedExperiments](https://github.com/PWhiddy/PokemonRedExperiments) - Playing Pokemon Red with Reinforcement Learning
 - [guidance-ai/guidance](https://github.com/guidance-ai/guidance) - A guidance language for controlling large language models.